databricks/spark-knowledgebase/troubleshooting/how_many_partitions_does_an_rdd_have.md

 ![Cached Partitions](../images/cached-partitions.png)

 ## Inspect RDD Partitions Programatically
-In the Scala API, an RDD holds a reference to it's Array of partitions, which you can use to find out how many partitions there are (copied from a spark-shell):
+In the Scala API, an RDD holds a reference to it's Array of partitions, which you can use to find out how many partitions there are:

 ```scala
 scala> val someRDD = sc.parallelize(1 to 100, 30)